-- December 28: If you like colorful folkloric celebrations, be sure to check out the Hatillo Masks Festival.
-Celebrated since the Spaniards founded Hatillo in 1823, the festival honors the story of King Herod ordering the death of all infant boys, attempting to kill Baby Jesus.
-Men donning vibrant masks and costumes represent the soldiers, and march or ride through the town in floats looking for the children.
+If you like colorful folkloric celebrations, be sure to check out the Hatillo Masks Festival on December 28, which has been Celebrated since the Spaniards founded Hatillo in 1823.
+The festival honors the story of King Herod ordering the death of all infant boys, attempting to kill Baby Jesus and is celebrated through people donning vibrant masks and costumes representing the soldiers who march or ride through the town in floats looking for the children.